alphayama/docname_verifier/README.md

 Although not required by the program, it is included if UI needs to be changed using Qt Designer/Creator instead of modifying the python script.<br><br>
 4. _docname_verif.bat_ <br>
 This is a Batch file.
 It launches the program on Windows and exits.

+## Screenshots

+Screenshots of the main window are in the repo's wiki at: https://github.com/alphrho/docname_verifier/wiki/Screenshots:-Main-Window

 ## Problems
 The program is a bit slow which was an unpleasant experience.